Tracy Austin

-Tracy Ann Austin Holt (born December 12, 1962) is an American former world No. 1 tennis player.
-She won three Grand Slam titles: the women's singles titles at the 1979 and 1981 US Opens, and the mixed doubles title at the 1980 Wimbledon Championships.
-Additionally, she won the WTA Tour Championships in 1980 and the year-ending Toyota Championships in 1981, both in singles.
+Tracy Ann Austin Holt (born December 12, 1962) is an American former professional tennis player.
+She was ranked as the world No. 1 in women's singles by the Women's Tennis Association (WTA) for 21 weeks.
+Austin won 30 WTA Tour-level singles titles, including two major titles at the 1979 and 1981 US Opens, as well as five doubles titles, including the mixed doubles title at the 1980 Wimbledon Championships, partnering her brother John.
+Additionally, she won the 1980 WTA Tour Championships and the year-ending 1981 Toyota Championships, both in singles.

-Austin remains the youngest US Open female singles champion (age 16) and the youngest inductee into the International Tennis Hall of Fame at age 29.
-She won thirty singles titles during her career, on all playing surfaces: clay (both red and green), indoor carpet, grass, and hard courts.
-A series of injuries and a serious automobile accident in 1989 cut short her career.
+Austin remains the youngest US Open women's singles champion (aged 16) and the youngest inductee into the International Tennis Hall of Fame (aged 29).
+A series of injuries and a serious automobile accident in 1989 cut short her professional career.